frank26080115/OpenMV-Astrophotography-Gear/README.md

 (The software on the right side is Stellarium.
 You can input your camera's specifications and it will be able to preview your camera's view of the sky.)

-I then went out and took a few pictures of Polaris, testing out various settings in two different levels of light polution.
+I then went out and took a few pictures of Polaris, testing out various settings in two different levels of light pollution.

 ![](doc/img/first_polaris_settings.png)

 Great, this gave me hope for the image processing algorithm.
 The plan is to use the `find_blobs()` function, which requires some thresholds.
-I can use `get_histogram()` and `get_statistics()` to determine a baseline threshold, and warn the user if the light polution is too strong.
+I can use `get_histogram()` and `get_statistics()` to determine a baseline threshold, and warn the user if the light pollution is too strong.

 From the test images, I am able to correlate distance between the stars with distance in pixel units.
 This is important for my plate-solving algorithm.